huyustats/SCATS/doc/Usage.md

 * `-umi no -onebam -yes`: only cell barcode tag name is needed.
 It has to be specified in the <strong>4th</strong> column of `metafile`.
 * `-umi no -onebam -no`: no tag name is needed.

 Outputs of `python SCATS.py -task count` are `count_*.sh` script files located at `./tmp/count_script`.
-User needs to submit them to obtain informative read count for each single cell.
+User needs to run all of them to obtain informative read count for each single cell.

 ## Step 3: Quantify gene-level expression accounting for technical noises
 In this step, user needs to give  `metafile` to SCATS and specify the number of cores to use for each pairwise comparison between conditions: